Emzzy241/Weather-Api-1.1.0/README.md

 * _No detected bugs_
 * _The one bug you will definitely encounter is if you fail to follow any of the Setup/Installation Information I gave you_
 * _Note: as at the launch of this Application there are no bugs but this is not the finished product as I will be adding more features later on.
 If anyone comes in contact with a bug, be sure to hit me up on social media or email me @emzzyoluwole@gmail.com.
 WATCH OUT FOR VERSION 1.1 WHICH IS COMING SOON.
 Also in version 1.1, I would be making use of some things called promise, .then() and fetch, and even a try....catch block just to make application more fun and readable for users_
+* _This note was added for version 1.0.0, this is the version 1.1.0 where the technologies promise, fetch, async and await functions were all used._
+* _P.S: two javaScript logic files where used here_

 ## WebLink
 https://emzzy241.github.io/Weather-Api/